 Cat & Dog Teeth Cleaning for Pet Owners in Old Town, Chicago

 A large part of managing your pet’s health involves practicing good oral hygiene habits.
 This includes brushing their teeth at least 5 times a week, “flipping the lip” to check their teeth and gums, and having their teeth professionally cleaned per their veterinarian’s recommendations.
 Bad breath seems like a natural trait for your pet to have, but it could actually indicate a problem.
 Gingivitis is very common in cats and dogs alike, and many pets have gum disease by age 3.
-It’s important that we perform cat & dog teeth cleaning to spare your pet the discomfort and poor health that will inevitably result from this disease.
+It’s important that we perform cat and dog teeth cleaning to spare your pet the discomfort and poor health that will inevitably result from this disease.

 Dental Services We Can Provide for Your Pet

-Pet dental care should ultimately begin when your four-legged friend is still young, and can be more easily acclimated to experiences like teeth brushing.
+Cat and dog teeth cleaning and dental care should ultimately begin when your four-legged friend is still young, and can be more easily acclimated to experiences like teeth brushing.
 While this can be managed at home, we offer more extensive services, including:

 - Digital dental X-rays